This post may contain affiliate links. Please read our disclosure policy.

 WHAT IS COCONUT OIL?

-Coconuts are now processed into many different products and ingredients for us to use in the kitchen, one of the more popular ones being Coconut Oil.
+Coconuts are now processed into many different products and ingredients for us to use in the kitchen, one of the more popular ones being coconut oil.
 Extracted from only the mature coconuts, coconut oil is similar to olive oil in that it has its own distinct flavor and can be processed in a variety of ways to produce different qualities of the same oil.

-Though it has only become popular in modern Western culture in the last 10 years, it is a traditional cooking oil in the continents of Africa, Asia and South America.
-Compared to other common oils used in modern American cooking, coconut oil has some unique properties that make it not only a healthier choice of oil but a versatile ingredient to have in a modern kitchen.
+Though it has only become popular in modern Western culture in the last 10 years, it is a traditional cooking oil in the continents of Africa, Asia, and South America.
+Compared to other common oils used in modern American cooking, coconut oil has some unique properties that make it not only a healthier choice of oil but also a versatile ingredient to have in a modern kitchen.
 So to give you a helping hand and make sure you have all the knowledge you need in order to buy the right coconut oil for you, we have put together the ultimate guide to coconut oil.

 HOW IS COCONUT OIL MADE?

-Manufacturers may extract the oil using harsh chemicals and high heat, and so will be able to produce a high quantity of poor quality oil and can sell it at a cheaper price.
+Manufacturers may extract the oil using harsh chemicals and high heat, and so will be able to produce a high quantity of poor-quality oil and can sell it at a cheaper price.
 While others choose to use organic coconuts and the method of gently steaming the coconuts to release the oil is much more labor-intensive and produces a limited supply of more "pure" oil.
 Because there are a variety of ways to extract the oil, it means there are different types of coconut oil you can buy.

 ---